 1.2 | Objectives

-We use a ‘rapid’ review approach, which abbreviates the process of systematic maps by not being comprehensive but being representative (Lagisz et al., 2022).
-Therefore, we cut down some of the systematic-map processes to be comprehensive by, for example, focusing on more recent articles and using one database.
-Such a rapid review (mapping) is useful especially for a rapidly moving fields like the topic of this article.
-Importantly, we also use a ‘research weaving’ approach.
-First, we map the content of recent studies (published between 2017 and 2021) utilising machine learning to process wildlife imagery.
-Using these studies, we attempt to find answers to the following questions:
+We use a “Rapid Review” approach, which abbreviates the process of systematic maps by not being comprehensive, but being representative (Lagisz et al., 2022).
+Therefore, we accelerated some of the systematic-map processes by focusing on more recent articles and using one database.
+Such a accelerated review (mapping) is useful especially for a rapidly moving fields like the topic of this article.
+Notably, a fully comprehensive Systematic Review takes on average 2 years (Tricco et al, 2015; Morah et al., 2017)and a Rapid Review can be completed in a few months (Schünemann et al., 2015; Haby et al., 2016), providing more timely, and usually unbiased, snapshot of the research knowledge (Ganann et al., 2010; Affengruber et al., 2020).
+In this work, we also use a ‘research weaving’ approach to incorporate bibliometric information in a systematic-like map of the empirical studies (Nakagawa et al., 2019), to provide deeper insights on the topic.
+First, we manually map the content of recent studies (published between 2017 and 2021) that were utilising machine learning to process wildlife imagery.
+For these studies, we attempt answer the following questions: